14mmuhammad/School/Science/Notes.md

 - Edison only improved on the bulbs

 - Conductors and insulators, metals are all conductors
-- Conductors are the things that carry electric current
+- Conductors are the things that allow electric current to pass through it easily.
+- Insulators are resistant to electricity
 - Insulators are the things that cannot carry electric current but can cause static electricity
 - When you rub 2 insualators, electrons are pased from A to B
 - Electric charge can be postive or negative